Originally published June 5, 2023

 On May 8, 2023 NYT staff writer Paula Span published “Too Many Older Men Are Still Screened for Prostate Cancer.”
 She clearly did her homework regarding the problem of overtreating low-risk prostate cancer (PCa), and the resultant growing trend toward Active Surveillance (AS).
 Kudos to her for that.

 On the other hand, she turned to the “usual suspects” for guidelines on PSA screening and PCa treatment: the American Urological Association, the U.S. Preventive Services Task Force, and the American College of Physicians.
 Their current screening guidelines for men 70 and older recommend individual physician-patient discussion on the merits and consequences of PSA screening.
 We have reason to question that recommendation, and recently posted our own blog in response to a JAMA article suggesting that men in that age bracket are being overscreened.
-PSA screening as it has historically been conducted for the past three decades has undoubtedly led to harms, but rather than toss Baby PSA out with the bath, multiparametric MRI (mpMRI) offers a better way out of the dilemma.
+We do believe PSA screening as it has historically been conducted for the past three decades has indeed led to harm, but rather than toss Baby PSA out with the bath, multiparametric MRI (mpMRI) offers a better way out of the dilemma.
 In fact, if a man’s PSA is abnormally high or rising, a noninvasive mpMRI scan can rule need for a biopsy in or out.
-Estimates range, but at least 25% of patients could be spared biopsy, thanks to mpMRI.
+Estimates range, but over 25% of patients can be spared biopsy, thanks to mpMRI.
 For men whose scan suggests presence of significant PCa (needs treatment), mpMRI can be used to guide a real-time, MRI-targeted biopsy.
 This method employs the least number of needles, yet gives the most accurate results.

 Then there’s the rush to whole-gland treatment after a high PSA and TRUS biopsy.
 Ms. Span cites sobering published statistics on the incidence of urinary, sexual and bowel side effects of radical treatment vs. AS.
 Regarding the spending of healthcare dollars, she rightly quotes health economist David Kim (University of Chicago) on the costly cascade of tests and treatments that follow a suspicious PSA blood test outcome.
 We agree with the data showing way too many needless biopsies and way too much clobbering of insignificant PCa that may never require treatment.
 As she notes, because of such evidence more doctors and their low-risk patients are embarking on a strategy of AS to monitor their disease.
 We don’t dispute any of this.